 Day 19 – Coimbra and Bucaco Forest – This morning, set out on a full day excursion to the highlights of this area.
 You will drive to Luso where you will have the opportunity to see cork trees, as well as some of the vegetation brought back by explorers and planted within the Bucaco Forest, which has been nominated as a UNESCO World Heritage Site.
 You will then drive back to the medieval city of Coimbra for lunch.
 In the afternoon, your guide will point out several of the highlights of Coimbra, which was the capital of Portugal during the medieval period.
 You will see sections of the old town, the riverfront and the university that sits on a hill overlooking the river.
 Finish your tour with a special Fado musical performance, listed as a UNESCO Intangible Cultural Heritage.
 The rest of the evening will be at your leisure.
 (B,L)

-Day 20 – Coimbra to Azitao, Setubal and Lisbon – Depart after breakfast for the village of Azeitao.
+Day 20 – Coimbra to Azitao and Lisbon – Depart after breakfast for the village of Azeitao.
 Here you will visit a workshop where they still make traditional Portuguese tiles by hand.
-Continue on to the town of Setubal, where a stop will be made for lunch.
+Next, we will make a stop for lunch.
 In the afternoon, visit the Jose Maria Da Fonseca winery for a tour and tasting of their regional specialty: Moscatel dessert wine.
 From here, drive to Lisbon where your guide will take you on a tour through the historic district, seeing Plaza da Figueira, the Cathedral, Baixa, Praca do Comercio, Alfama, and Miradouro da Graca.
 (B,L)